Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 13.35.03 UTC
+- WIB: Minggu, 1 Desember 2024 14.24.38 UTC
-- WITA: Minggu, 1 Desember 2024 14.35.03 UTC
+- WITA: Minggu, 1 Desember 2024 15.24.38 UTC
-- WIT: Minggu, 1 Desember 2024 15.35.03 UTC
+- WIT: Minggu, 1 Desember 2024 16.24.38 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"The only place you find success before work is in the dictionary."

-Kategori: nature
+Kategori: motivational